jbrown1618/vector/docs/api/vector.matrix.vectorbuilder.md

 ## Matrix.vectorBuilder() method

-Yields a `VectorBuilder` which will build new vectors of a compatible type
+Returns a [VectorBuilder](./vector.vectorbuilder.md) which will build new vectors of a compatible type

 <b>Signature:</b>